-SL 6.1 Communicate orally using Standard English.
-Speak in complete sentences and make eye contact when speaking Enunciate clearly in formal and informal speech Ask and answer relevant questions - both prepared and spontaneous questions Increase control of grammar in speech SL 6.2 Evaluate a speaker's point of view, reasoning, and use of evidence and rhetoric.
-Apply comprehension skills while listening Delineate a speaker's argument and specific claims, distinguishing between claims that are supported by facts and evidence of claims that are not Identify a speaker's use of gesture and body movement Identify variations in pitch and stress to make the spoken language varied and interesting Listen for and indentify key words (First of all, Remember, Most importantly, Finally, etc.) Differentiate between contexts that call for formal English and situations where informal discourse is appropriate SL 6.3 Integrate and evaluate information presented in diverse media and formats, including visually, quantitatively and orally.
-Apply effective listening skills: Focus on the speaker, make eye contact, full active listening (do not interrupt, eliminate distractions) Follow multi-step directions accurately; verbally summarize directions Take notes while listening to summarize main ideas and details; review key ideas and draw conclusions Restate the message of the speaker; paraphrase what was heard Evaluate speeches, lectures and oral presentations using aids such as rubrics, note templates, etc. Listen with respect and respond with understanding to the comments of others Distinguish between fact and opinion Analyze the language of speech; denotation, connotation, loaded words Identify propaganda techniques (bandwagon, testimonial, transfer, card stacking) SL 6.4 Prepare for and participate effectively in a range of conversations and collaboration with diverse partners, building on others' ideas and expressing their own clearly and persuasively.
-Engage effectively in conversations and discussions; small group/large group, peer to peer; teacher-student conferences Use appropriate oral language to express opinions, participate in discussions, express needs and desires, and make connections with others or their personal experiences Compare own perceptions with those of others Come to discussions prepared, having read or studied required material, explicitly drawing on that preparation by referring to evidence to probe and reflect on ideas under discussion Pose and respond to specific questions with elaboration and detail, and make comments that contribute to the discussion and link to the remarks of others Conduct interviews clearly and courteously, and in a way that generates interest
+SL 8.1 Communicate orally using Standard English.
+Speak in complete sentences and make eye contact when speaking Enunciate clearly in formal and informal speech Increase control of grammar in speech SL 8.2 Evaluate a speaker's point of view, reasoning, and use of evidence and rhetoric.
+Apply comprehension skills while listening Delineate a speaker's argument and specific claims, determining if what the speaker says is relevant or contains faulty reasoning Identify a speaker's use of gesture and body movement Identify variations in pitch and stress to make the spoken language varied and interesting Differentiate between contexts that call for formal English and situations where informal discourse is appropriate SL 8.3 Integrate and evaluate information presented in diverse media and formats, including visually, quantitatively and orally.
+Apply effective listening skills: Focus on the speaker, make eye contact, full active listening (do not interrupt, eliminate distractions) Follow multi-step directions accurately; verbally summarize directions Take notes while listening to summarize main ideas and details; review key ideas and draw conclusions Restate the message of the speaker; paraphrase what was heard Evaluate speeches, lectures and oral presentations Listen with respect and respond with understanding to the comments of others Distinguish between fact and opinion Analyze the language of speech; denotation, connotation, loaded words Identify propaganda techniques (bandwagon, testimonial, transfer, card stacking) SL 8.4 Prepare for and participate effectively in a range of conversations and collaboration with diverse partners, building on others' ideas and expressing their own clearly and persuasively.
+Engage effectively in conversations and discussions; small group/large group, peer to peer; teacher-student conferences Compare one person's interpretation of the speaker's message with that of another Come to discussions prepared, having read or studied required material, explicitly drawing on that preparation by referring to evidence to probe and reflect on ideas under discussion Pose and respond to specific questions with elaboration and detail, and make comments that contribute to the discussion and link to the remarks of others Conduct interviews clearly and courteously, and in a way that generates interest